JoseHerminioCollas/remote_r-wat/README.md

 Upon harvest of the fish, photographs and records are made.
 Records are made of its condition and recorded as part of the token.
 Farmer can view the recorded product on an online dashboard application.

-Potential customers view the newly minted product on a dashboard application.
+Customers view the newly minted product on a dashboard application.
 There they will see the photographs and specifications recorded with the minting.
-Potential customers can view the journey taken with visualizations of maps and lists of records made at each step of the journey.
+Customers can view the journey taken with visualizations of maps and lists of records made at each step of the journey.

-#### An artisanal miner has secured mining rights in a remote part of the Andes.
+#### Artisanal Miner.

-Upon discovery of the mineral, the miner records the discovery of the mineral the instance it is discovered.
-Mining products are sourced in some of the most remote locations of the world.
+An artisanal miner has secured mining rights in a remote part of the Andes.
-Perhaps the mineral will be sold in its natural state.
-In this case a photograph of the mineral as it was discovered in the earth along with latitudes and longitudes can provide the natural mineral value.
+Upon discovery of the mineral, the miner records the discovery.

-The customer can observe the product compared to its state when it was discovered.
-The customer can be assured that the mineral is in fact in the state it was discovered in the earth.
-Any deformation of the natural minerals' state should be observable.
+The mineral discovered will be sold in its natural state.
+A photograph of the mineral as it was discovered in the earth along with latitudes and longitudes provide information about this natural state.
+The customer observes the product compared to its discovered state, and observes any deformation of the minerals' natural state.

 <address>
 <a rel="author" href="https://github.com/JoseHerminioCollas">